 In 1962 Grand Master Hsing Yun established Shou Shan Buddhist College in Kaohsiung, Taiwan and subsequently established 12 other Buddhist colleges for the study of the Buddhist Dharma and the education and formation of Buddhist monks and nuns.
 A noteworthy related activity was the establishment of the Buddha's Light International Association (BLIA) in 1992.
 Its membership has grown to over one million in all continents of the world.

 The idea of a post-secondary educational institution combining Buddhist practice and formal academic studies has been a lifelong commitment of Grand Master Hsing Yun.
-After painstaking preparation, three Buddhist-affiliated universities --- University of the West (formerly known as Hsi Lai University), Los Angeles County, U.S.A.
-(1990), Buddha's Light University (Fo Guang University) of Taiwan (1993) and Nan Hua University, Taiwan (1996) --- were established.
+After painstaking preparation, four Buddhist-affiliated universities --- University of the West (formerly known as Hsi Lai University), California, U.S.A.
+(1990), Buddha's Light University (Fo Guang University) of Taiwan (1993) and Nan Hua University, Taiwan (1996), Nan Tien Insitute, Berkeley, NSW Australia --- were established.
 They combine Buddhist teaching and practice with academic disciplines and grant a variety of degrees.
 Through Fo Guang Shan, University of the West is associated with its sister campus (Buddha's Light University) and with an extensive and distinguished network of temple-sponsored research centers where scholars from many countries engage in research projects.

 Grand Master Hsing Yun was the President of University of the West from its inception to the end of 1997.
 He is now the President of the Board of Trustees and, along with other members, exercises policy-making and supervisory powers over the University.
 The administrative and academic functions of the University are entrusted to the President of the University.